lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab6.md

 Change `IntegerSwapper` to `GenericSwapper` so that it can swap elements of any sort of array.
 To do this, you will need to change the static `swap` method to be generic.
+In class, we learned about how to make classes generic; making methods generic is very similar.
 The book provides the following sample code for a generic method to reverse an array:

 ```java